bluerobotics/bluePLM/README.md

 - Your Supabase **Project URL**
 - Your Supabase **anon/public key**

-They'll enter these on first launch of BluePDM.
+They'll enter these on first launch of BluePLM.

 ### 7. Create Vaults